 “At the close of each day, Shoalers gather at the foot of the hill and form a procession, carrying candle lanterns as the villagers of long ago carried their whale-oil lamps up the same winding path.
 Inside the chapel, the candle lanterns are hung on brackets from the walls, providing the only source of light.”

 The monument proved to be Tucke Monument, a large granite obelisk built to honor Shoals minister Rev. John Tucke.
 You get to the monument by passing through a wooden turnstile, and follow a path bordered high with flowering hedges until you reach the base.

-After seeing Tuck Monument, we took a loop around the back of the Oceanic, past the bustle of machinery (a lot of it solar-powered) that keeps the island running, then headed inside to check out the lobby and grab a drink at the snack bar before making our way back to the boat that would return us to the mainland.
+After seeing the monument, we took a loop around the back of the Oceanic, past the bustle of machinery (a lot of it solar-powered) that keeps the island running, then headed inside to check out the lobby and grab some refreshments at the snack bar before making our way back to the boat that would return us to the mainland.

 The gleaming lobby had a parlor-meets-classroom look, with daily schedules on display and the permeating aroma of home-cooked food, ocean air, sunscreen, and the faint whiff of grade-school chalkboard.